mothur/mothur.github.io/_wiki/sharedace.md

   Total   33       31        9     6     5     1     1     4

-Looking at the table and treating forest as X and pasture Y, we see that all of the shared OTUs are \"rare\" (i.e. abundances less than 10).
+Looking at the table and treating forest as X and pasture Y, we see that all of the shared OTUs are "rare" (i.e. abundances less than 10).
-Let\'s start the calculations\...
+Let's start the calculations\...

 $$T_{10} = 1+3+2+1+1+5+1+1+1=16$$